-Fawaz Al-Matrouk is a Kuwaiti writer-director based in San Francisco.
+Fawaz Al-Matrouk was born in Kuwait and grew up in Canada.
 His short films have played in festivals worldwide, including Cannes, Dubai, and Clermont-Ferrand, winning awards for writing, directing, and audience choice.
-His earliest memories are as a refugee of war, when his family escaped the armies of Saddam Hussein.
-Fawaz completed a BA in history at the University of Toronto, where he studied Arab-Western relations, and an MFA in cinematic arts at the University of Southern California, where his thesis film TO REST IN PEACE was mentored by Ridley Scott.
-Now he directs commercials, including Subaru spots for Japanese TV, and writes short fiction, published in Nature and LeapsMag.
-Most recently, his feature screenplay MR ROB won the SFFILM Rainin Grant and took part in the Sundance Screenwriters Intensive.
-Fawaz continues to draw on his unique perspective to explore stories of people trying to do a bit of right in a world of wrong.
+His earliest childhood memories are as a refugee of war, when his family moved to Toronto.
+He completed a BA in history at University of Toronto and an MFA in cinematic arts at University of Southern California, where his thesis film TO REST IN PEACE was mentored by Ridley Scott.
+As a commercial director, Fawaz made over a hundred spots including two Subaru short films for Japanese television.
+Most recently, his screenplay MR ROB won SFFILM Rainin Grant and was invited to the Sundance Screenwriters Intensive.
+Fawaz continues to draw on his personal experience to explore stories on the border of culture and imagination.